Supervised Dimensionality Reduction for Big Data

-Three complementary strategies have been pursued to overcome this overfitting.
-First, and perhaps the most widely used method, is Principal Components Analysis (\Pca) \cite{Jolliffe1986}. \Pca~ ``pre-processes'' the data by reducing its dimensionality to those dimensions whose variance is largest in the dataset.
-While highly successful, \Pca~is a wholly \emph{unsupervised} dimensionality reduction technique, meaning that \Pca~does not use the class labels while learning the low-dimensional representation, resulting in sub-optimal performance for subsequent classification.
-Nonlinear manifold learning techniques generalize \Pca~\cite{Lee2007-bw}, and also typically do not incorporate class label information; moreover, they scale poorly.
 The second set of strategies regularize or penalize a supervised method, such as regularized~\Lda~\cite{Witten2009a} or canonical correlation analysis (\Cca)~\cite{Shin11}.
 Such approaches can drastically overfit in the $p>n$ setting, tend to lack theoretical support in these contexts, and have multiple ``knobs'' to tune that are computationally taxing.
 Partial least squares (\Pls) is another popular method in this set that often achieves impressive empirical performance, though it lacks strong theoretical guarantees and a scalable implementation~\cite{Ter_Braak1998-cc, Brereton2014-wr}.
 Sparse methods are the third common strategy to mitigate this ``curse of dimensionality''~ \cite{Tibshirani1996,Fan2012a,Hastie2015}.
-But exact solutions are computationally intractable, and approximate solutions have theoretical guarantees only under very restrictive assumptions, and are quite fragile to those assumptions~\cite{Su2015}.
-Thus, there is a gap: no existing approach can classify multi-class data with millions of features while obtaining strong theoretical guarantees, favorable empirical performance, and a flexible, robust, and scalable implementation.
+Unfortunately, exact solutions are computationally intractable, and approximate solutions have theoretical guarantees only under very restrictive assumptions, and are quite fragile to those assumptions~\cite{Su2015}.
+Thus, there is a gap: no existing approach can classify multi-class {wide} data with millions of features while obtaining strong theoretical guarantees, favorable and interpretable empirical performance, and a flexible, robust, and scalable implementation.